Do I really need bonds in my portfolio?

 Bonds hedge against making panic decisions.

-If your response to a market crash instead is to buy stocks when they are on sale, maybe that is the time to sell your bonds and go all-in on stocks.
+If your response to a market crash is to buy stocks when they are on sale, maybe that is the time to sell your bonds and go all-in on stocks.
 You will be buying low!

 Remember, in the beginning, savings rate is all that matters.
 Returns on your investment don’t matter until later.
 So, to learn how to use bonds when you are young, you will need to use them later!
 And, of course, why take downside risk until you can tolerate it?